ketpic/ketcindy/forMac/ReadmeMacE.txt

                      (3) ketcindy.conf in the work folder.

 	  (3) Installing manually
-               * Generate /ketcindy and copy
+               * Put kettindyfolder on Desktop and copy copywork.sh in the folder.
+               * Make a folder "ketcindy" in TeX.
+                    　(KeTTeX) kettex/texlive/texmf-dist/scripts/ketcindy
-                     ketcindyjs, ketlib, ketlibC in ketcindyfolder/script.
+               * Copy ketcindyjs, ketlib, ketlibC in ketcindyfolder/script into the folder.
-                  into /ketcindy.
-               * Copy /ketcindyfolder/style into somewhere of TeX folder.
+               * Copy /ketcindyfolder/style into somewhere of TeX folder and rename to ketcindy.
-                     Rename style to ketcindy
+             　　　　　　　 (KeTTeX) kettex/texlive/texmf-dist/tex/latex
-                     Execute mktexlsr.
+               * Execute mktexlsr.
                * Edit ketcindy.ini using a text editor.
                      PathThead : path of bin of TeX Homehead   head of user home (/Users)
                      Dirhead   path of libraries of KeTCindy
                * Boot up Cinderella and select editscripting/plugin.
-                    Copy ketcindy.ini and the contents of ketcindyfolder/ketjava.
+                    Copy ketcindy.ini and the contents of ketcindyfolder/ketjava and once terminate Cindyerella.
                * Execute copywork.sh.

 4) Test run of KeTCindy